fzxu/aaas/README.md

 * Files can be multiple

-In the response you will get the uploaded file UUID
+In the response you will get the uploaded file UUID.

+You may have already noticed two files were created at the same time.
+That is right!
+It is the `uploadParallelism` setting in the configuration.

 ![Authentication](/docs/imgs/screen4.png)